singhbhupinder55/SER_321-distributed-systems-spring25/Assignment6/gRPC regOnOff - Spring 24B/README.md

 # GRPC Services and Registry

-The following folder contains a Registry.jar which includes a Registering service where Nodes can register to allow clients to find them and use their implemented GRPC services.

-Some more detailed explanations will follow and please also check the build.gradle file

-## Project Overview
-This project implements a distributed system using gRPC.
-The system consists of:
+This project implements a distributed system using gRPC, where:
-- A Registry Server that allows nodes to register and discover services.
+- A Registry Server allows service nodes to register and clients to discover available services.
-- Multiple Service Nodes that provide different functionalities.
+- Multiple Service Nodes provide different functionalities such as Weight Tracking, Follow System, and To-Do List Management.
-- A Client that can interact with the registered services.
+- A Client can query the registry, select a service dynamically, and interact with it.
+- A second client (Client2) enhances dynamic service discovery by fetching available services from the registry and allowing users to choose which service to interact with.

 ## Features Implemented
-Two gRPC services from the provided .proto files.
+Implemented two gRPC services from the provided .proto files:
-- A custom-designed gRPC service.
+- Weight Tracker Service (Tracks weight history and calculates BMI)
+- Follow Service (Manages user relationships)
+- Designed and implemented a custom To-Do List gRPC Service
-- Dynamic service discovery using the Registry.
+- Dynamic service discovery using the Registry Server
-- A Client2 that queries the registry and dynamically selects services.
+- Created Client2 to interact with the registry dynamically
-- Robust error handling to prevent crashes.
+- Ensured robust error handling to prevent client crashes

 ## Run things locally without registry
-To run see also video.
  To run locally and without Registry which you should do for the beginning

 First Terminal